Albab-Hasan/Ash/README.md

 This is a shell I've been building to learn more about how Unix shells work under the hood.
 It's inspired by bash and sh, but much simpler.

 Note: I know the commit history is all over the place, and I'm really sorry about that.
-This project came together over a long period of time, mostly as a side project, and I didn’t even start using Git until I was already pretty far into it.
-I’m still not very experienced with Git (as you can probably tell from my profile), and I used to forget to commit changes regularly.
+This project came together over a long period of time, mostly as a side project, and I didn't even start using Git until I was already pretty far into it.
+I'm still not very experienced with Git (as you can probably tell from my profile), and I used to forget to commit changes regularly.

-A lot of the early commits are messy — sometimes I’d fix multiple things but only mention one in the message, or I’d just write something vague or unhelpful.
-It’s definitely not ideal, and I get that it might be frustrating to go through.
+A lot of the early commits are messy — sometimes I'd fix multiple things but only mention one in the message, or I'd just write something vague or unhelpful.
+It's definitely not ideal, and I get that it might be frustrating to go through.

 That said, things improve later on.
 Around commit #18 I cleaned up the project structure, and by commit #21 I started being more consistent with commits and writing proper messages.